mp5ka5/aes128_design_comparison/README.md

 # A Compact AES-128 Design
-The table shows different design architectures of AES-128 and introduces a very compact and highly area optimization design which can provide a very high computation throughput over a traditional pipelined architecture.
+The table shows different design architectures of AES-128.
+Each strategy has its pros and cons.
+Correclty merging these advantages can build a very compact design offering extremely high throughput over a traditional pipelined architecture.
 <br/>
 <br/>